pokeclicker/pokeclicker-wiki/data/Underground Helpers/overview_description.md

 Stats improve individually and per helper.

 ### Favorite Mine
 Although all helpers begin with the same base stats, each one has a favorite mine type.
 Favorite mines can only be discovered when the Helper collects the last treasure of the previous level.
 If the setting is disabled, the helper will simply discover a random mine.
-The
+The chance for successfully finding the Helper's favorite mine type increases with their level, up to a guaranteed 100% at Lv.
+50.

 If the "Look for favorite" setting is enabled:
 - After completing a mine, the helper will attempt to find their favorite mine.